 When the game begins, the staff must continue with its game plan amidst the tumultuous circumstances.
 Fans have been promised free food and an entertaining show, which does not allow for stumbles from Cole and his crew.
 A lack of two-way radios only makes this a more difficult challenge.

 Baseball conjures a feeling of leisure and relaxation among fans.
 A ballpark is a place to relax and enjoy summer evenings.
 For a baseball staff however, there is no time to waste.
 In a short summer season, the Savannah Bananas’ front office is in a constant race against the clock that does not stop at first pitch.

-For the latest news, videos, and podcasts in the Sports & Entertainment Industry, be sure to subscribe to our industry publication.
+For the latest news, videos, and podcasts in the Sports & Entertainment Industry, be sure to subscribe to our industry publications.